Keeping Them Safer

 Talking about these things ahead of time will help them to make the right choice for them in the moment.

-An illustration of two people in a car as seen from behind.
+Two people in a car as seen from behind.
 A person with shoulder length hair is driving, and the passenger has long hair.
+Illustration.

 Safety Tips